If you’re hoping to qualify for a mortgage or a refinance, you’ll need to know about your debt-to-income ratio and how to improve it if needed.

 As this percentage increases, you likely feel a greater financial burden to meet these expenses.
 You probably have to work harder to make your budget last you from paycheck to paycheck.
 This is why it’s so important to keep your debt obligations under control and keep them as low as possible.

-Pro tip: You can always pause or cancel a couple monthly subscriptions for a few months and spend less money eating out, but you can’t skip paying rent, your car payment, mortgage payments, credit cards or student loans without risking defaulting on your loans and facing serious consequences.
+Pro tip: You can always pause or cancel a couple of monthly subscriptions for a few months and spend less money eating out, but you can’t skip paying rent, your car payment, mortgage payments, credit cards, or student loans without risking defaulting on your loans and facing serious consequences.